alipzsh/knowledge-base/methodology.md

   ==> if you can reach that function, you will get a bug

   Q2: how is the parameter being handled?

   [[parameters handling]]
-  --> use burp, look into the later request e.g. after you pressed sign in, the credentials were sent with a POST request e.g. find that user info were somehow POSTed
+  --> use burp, look into the later requests e.g. after you pressed sign in, the credentials were sent with a POST request e.g. find that user info were somehow POSTed
   - look into it's headers; e.g. origin.